alvarengaflavio/api-rickandmorty/README.md

-# Api Rick and Morty
+# API Rick and Morty

 This is a CRUD for Rick and Morty characters, with a login system and cryptographic password.
 Online Swagger Documentation: [https://alva-rickandmorty.herokuapp.com/api-docs/](https://alva-rickandmorty.herokuapp.com/api-docs/)